cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Not as much as I should
         - answer: No
     - statement: 4.
-In school we learn how to use technology to communicate properly e.g. writing a polite e-mail to an adult
+In school we learn how to use technology to communicate properly e.g. writing a polite e-mail to an adult, using spellcheck etc.
       responses:
         - answer: Definitely
         - answer: Kind of